 Summary of Use during Lactation

 Maternal Levels.
-Published information on the medical use of botulin B during breastfeeding was not found as of the revision date.
+Published information on the medical use of botulin A during breastfeeding was not found as of the revision date.

 Effects in Breastfed Infants

-Published information on the medical use of botulin B during breastfeeding was not found as of the revision date.
+Published information on the medical use of botulin A during breastfeeding was not found as of the revision date.

-A woman developed botulism after ingesting fermented salmon eggs while breastfeeding her 8-month-old infant (extent not stated).
+A woman developed botulism after ingesting fermented salmon eggs while breastfeeding her 8-month-old breastfed (extent not stated) infant.
 The infant developed no signs or symptoms of botulism even though she continued to nurse throughout the mother's hospitalization.